Kare100/photomed-request-tracker/README.md

 - Delete a request directly from its card
 - Attach a screenshot (under 1MB) to a request - shown as a thumbnail on the card, click to view fullscreen
 - Export all requests to a CSV file
+- Duplicate detection — new requests are automatically flagged if they match an existing one by same email or similar message text
+- Internal notes per request (with author name and timestamp) — for team use, hidden on General Feedback requests
+- Auto-reply email preview shown on cards when a request is marked as Resolved
+- Full activity timeline per request — logs when it was submitted, every status change, and every note added
+- High priority requests open for more than 24 hours are flagged as overdue
+- Cards are collapsible — core info always visible, extra details expand on demand
 - Data persists across page refreshes using `localStorage`

 ## Tech stack